piriya33/CDC_Wordpress/wp-content/plugins/woo-gutenberg-products-block/readme.txt

 **Product Search**
 Help shoppers find your products by placing a search box in specific locations.

+**All Products**
+Display all products from your store as a grid with pagination and sorting options.
+Requires WordPress 5.3.

+**Filter Products by Price**
+Display a slider to filter products in your store by price.
+Works in combination with the _All Products_ block.
+Requires WordPress 5.3.

+**Filter Products by Attribute**
+Display a list of filters based on a chosen product attribute.
+Works in combination with the _All Products_ block.
+Requires WordPress 5.3.

+**Active Product Filters**
+Display a list of active product filters.
+Works in combination with the _Filter Products by Price_ and _Filter Products by Attribute_ block.
+Requires WordPress 5.3.

 We've also improved the category selection filter.
 If you select two or more categories, you can now chose to show products that include ANY or ALL selected categories.

 == Getting Started ==